mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 ##### 1:03:09

 So, finally, we have to just do.
 Dogen says in Zuimonki, [in] “Nansen Kills The Cat” ... he said, “Give a word of Zen; I let the cat go.”

-I let go of the cat because the monk didn’t say anything, just kept silent; silence is already [an] answer, [a] real answer.
+I let go of the cat because the monk didn’t say anything, just kept silent.
+[Because] silence is already [an] answer, [a] real answer.
 Silence is not silence, silence is [a] real answer; expression, manifesting yourself in the world.
 That’s why Dogen then says, “I would let go of the cat.”

 It’s not necessary to kill the cat.
 But in a sense, “to kill the cat” is great [effort?], experience to awaken the monk, because [it's] very powerful.
 To help somebody, say something.
 “This is a picture.
 You don’t say the picture, you don’t say not picture, but don’t use the real worlds, I mean say something about it."
 It’s very powerful.
 Completely you come to the demand, something you have to say, but finally, you can say nothing.

 ##### 1:04:55

 Even in shikantaza, just doing the sitting doesn’t mean that you ignore such experience of Zen Buddhism.
 That’s why we have to study; we have to understand Blue Cliff Record.
 Not understand it, we have to...
 This Blue Cliff Record, there are hundreds of stories that penetrate ... your skin and muscles and bones.
 Sometimes we have to say something.
-Sometimes we cannot say anything.
-But this silence is not silence.
-Kenshō.
+Sometimes we cannot say anything, but this silence is not silence.
+We can show.

 That’s why Zen always denies the words, always points out the world beyond verbal explanation.
 But it doesn’t mean ignoring the words, because it’s not necessary to be bogged down with words.
 Without words, we cannot exist.
 So, what do you mean, the negation of the words, language?
-Because we are pretty easily caught by words – kind of the words – because we get are used to understanding ourselves pretty easily through the words.
+Because we are pretty easily caught by words – kind of the words – because we get used to understanding ourselves pretty easily through the words.
 But anyway, we have to come to our experience of no words.
 At that time, nothing to say.
 You have to experience it.

 And then, nevertheless, you cannot stay there.
 You have to say [something].
 Because you cannot exist alone; you have to communicate with people.
 How can you communicate?
 Just using the words in the usual way, that sometimes makes trouble.
 Sometimes it’s making trouble.
 So, we have to communicate in a deep way.
 That is always [what] Zen emphasizes.